Hamelin Prison

 Hamelin Prison, also known as the Stockhof, was a prison and penitentiary in Hamelin.
 The penal institution, which had a predecessor since 1698, existed from 1827 to 1980.
 It was located between the old town and the river Weser.
+After the Second World War, it was the site of executions carried out by the occupying British forces.

 The listed prison buildings are now used as a hotel.

 History

 The penal institution dates back to the Stockhof built in 1698, which housed prisoners condemned to build a fortress.
 The name came from the fact that the prisoners were tied to stocks in their dormitory at night to prevent escapes.

 A new prison was built in 1713 because of overcrowding.
-In 1827 a new building was built on the former site of the Hamelin Fortress directly on the Weser, from which some of the remaining remains of the building originate.
+In 1827, a new building was built on the former site of the Hamelin Fortress directly on the Weser, from which some of the remaining remains of the building originate.
 There were three wings and outbuildings.
 This was the Royal Penitentiary, which became a Prussian prison in 1866.